 The Shoppes at Gateway

 The Shoppes at Gateway feature over 80 stores!
 Catch the latest blockbuster on one of the multiple theater screens or enjoy a meal at one of many area eateries.
 Take your time at a sit-down or buffet-style restaurant.
 Find everything you need at Cabela's or Target.

-Eugene's premier shopping experience located in the heart of Eugene.
+Eugene's premier shopping experience is located in the heart of Eugene.
 The upscale Oakway Center offers a diverse mix of local and national shops and restaurants.
 The addition of the Heritage Courtyard offers outdoor dining and scheduled seasonal entertainment under canopies of heritage oak trees.

 Valley River Center